I am Brad Myers. Remington Weld is my shop.

 In the interest of full disclosure, there is a high probability that this handsome gentleman is related to me.
 My man in Arizona and go-to creative, Eric Myers has tackled everything from content development and facilitation for top-ranked Fortune 500 companies to training police recruits across multiple agencies.
 In a word, he’s versatile.
 When it comes to cultivating high-performing teams, developing organizational culture and grooming executive leaders, you are not going to do better than my brother.
 He is currently sharing his talents as Director of Creative Services at Resound.
 As a graduate of Arizona State University, he helps to solidify the unapologetic Pac-12 bias that is implicit in our practice.

-At Remington Weld we pride ourselves on our capacity for taking a “philosophical” approach to philanthropic strategy, and so it helps to have a bona fide philosopher in Steve Daskal on call.
-Dr. Daskal is Associate Professor of Philosophy (Ph.D., University of Michigan) at Northern Illinois University where he teaches, among other things, Ethics and Social and Political Philosophy and wins awards for being really, really good at doing so.
+Remington Weld prides itself on its “philosophical” approach to philanthropy, so it helps to have a bona fide philosopher in Steve Daskal on call.
+Dr. Daskal is Associate Professor of Philosophy (Ph.D., University of Michigan) at Northern Illinois University.
+He teaches, among other things, Ethics and Social and Political Philosophy.
+He wins awards for being really, really good at doing so.
 He also knows more than a little about Friedrich Schleiermacher.
-Basically, Steve and I have studied lots of the same kinds of things, but he is a whole lot smarter than I am.
-Fortunately for me, he suffers fools well.
-I am grateful for his friendship and his willingness to help our clients tease out the fundamental ideas implicit in their giving practices and to help us wrap our minds around issues of distributive justice that it behooves smart philanthropy to address carefully, honestly and clearly.
+Steve and I have studied lots of the same kinds of things, but he is a whole lot smarter than I. Fortunately for me, he suffers fools well.
+I am thankful he continues to suffer me as his friend.